GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part12.rst

 .. https://en.wikipedia.org/wiki/Expect
 ..
 Exploring Expect https://learning.oreilly.com/library/view/exploring-expect/9781565920903/

-DejaGNU is using the tcl extension Expect to control interactions with the GCC compilers, linux utilities and the produced output.
+DejaGnu is using the tcl extension Expect to control interactions with the GCC compilers, linux utilities and the produced output.